TESTIMONY PART 5

 In any case, each of us accepted our assigned duties on that first day without complaint.
-The girls were in charge of fetching water, Sekeda-San and Koyama-San ventured back across the island to retrieve the yacht, and Yoshida-San set up and tended a smoke signal.
-Kasai-San and I entered to jungle in search of food, armed with a rifle that Kasai-San had found and repaired.
+The girls were in charge of fetching water, Sakeda-san and Koyama-san ventured back across the island to retrieve the yacht, and Yoshida-san set up and tended a smoke signal.
+Kasai-san and I entered the jungle in search of food, armed with a rifle that Kasai-san had found and repaired.

 The incident sent shivers down our spines.

 But that afternoon was destined to offer us even stranger occurrences than this.